Table of Contents

 In Safari’s interface, click on Safari at the top bar and choose Preferences from the menu.

-The next page shows different Tabs – click on the Advanced tab.
+The next page shows different tabs, so click on the Advanced tab.

-On the advanced page, you need to turn on the option “Show Desktop menu in the menu bar.”
-You can now return to the main interface.
+On the advanced page, click “Show Desktop menu in the menu bar.”
+Then, you can return to the main interface.

-Next, proceed to click on Develop and choose Empty Cache from the menu – as shown in the screenshot below.
+Next, click on Develop and choose Empty Cache from the menu – as shown in the screenshot below.

 Next, click History -> Clear History on the top menu bar and follow the on-screen options to clear your browser cache in Apple Safari.

-If you’re using the latest version of Safari, instead of the Advanced tab, you can choose the Privacy tab.
-Here, you can find the button that says “Manage website data” – helping you clear your browser’s cache and history.
+If you’re using the latest version of Safari instead of the Advanced tab, you can choose the Privacy tab.
+Here, you can find the “Manage website data” button, which helps you clear your browser’s cache and history.
 Next, double-check the options on the History -> Clear History page.

 UC Browser